What Have You Done for Me Lately: Use in media and legacy

 "What Have You Done for Me Lately", in particular its title, was referenced in the 1987 film Eddie Murphy Raw, as a common question that women ask their partners prior to breaking up.
 It is featured in the 1989 made-for-television Disney film Parent Trap III, when Jessie (Monica Creel) embarrasses herself during a karaoke dance skit called "The Jackson Three", a parody of the Jackson Five, singing the song.
 American musician Prince started performing the track during his 1986 Parade tour stopping halfway through and asking the audience "Who wrote that?" then following up with his own "Controversy" track suggesting he did.
 He did it again during his 1990 Nude tour and during his shows in 2015 still stopping halfway through the song still asking "Who wrote this?".
-There was a dispute regarding the paternity of the music.
-Prince believed Jimmy Jam & Terry Lewis used an old demo he did with them in the early days of the Time.
 He performed "What Have You Done for Me Lately" again in late 2013 during shows in Uncasville, Connecticut.
 Jackson's sister La Toya Jackson sampled the song on her song "Wild Side" from her 1991 album No Relations.
 The song was interpolated for a medley sung in the 1993 comedy Sister Act 2: Back in the Habit, and was covered by the American soul and funk band Sharon Jones & The Dap-Kings in 2002 for their debut album, Dap Dippin' with Sharon Jones and the Dap-Kings.
 In 2017, singer-songwriter Katy Perry performed a medley of the song with her song "Bon Appétit" as part of her Witness: The Tour.
-In 2017, WWE color-commentator Corey Graves referenced this song in his commentary for the pre-show match between Mojo Rawley and Zach Ryder during Clash of Champions.
-Graves said "I'm not surprised you don't get it Zach [Ryder] this is a What Have You Done for Me Lately industry.
-What has Zach Ryder done for Mojo Rawley lately?
+In 2017, WWE color-commentator Corey Graves referenced this song in his commentary for the pre-show match between Mojo Rawley and Zack Ryder during Clash of Champions.
+Graves said "I'm not surprised you don't get it Zack [Ryder] this is a What Have You Done for Me Lately industry.
+What has Zack Ryder done for Mojo Rawley lately?
 Nothing!"